Synkevych/job_interview_tasks/bash.md

 ls -a - see hidden files
 rm -R foldername - delete folder and include files ps aux | grep JRodos rm -dr /path-file - remove directory and all files

+echo "Text for new file" > my_file.txt